Ongoing full-time employment since May 2016

 The original ASV logo created by the founders lasted nearly 15 years and grew the tech company to twelve employees.
 That's a pretty good run, but in 2019 it was definitely time to update the look and feel of our brand.
 Below is an image of the original logo.

 As you can see, the old logo used an out-dated Helvetica font and included text that was usually far too small to read.
+My goal was to make the logo more "responsive" and modern while keeping it recognizable to our existing customers.

 This is the logo I designed in 2019 to replace the original.
 We knew that we didn't want to do a total overhaul of the logo and make it unrecognizable to existing customers.
 So instead of coming up with a clever icon that combined elements of data and cars, I tried to stay close to the original design and update it rather than redo it.